-MDFS
+MDFS & ASSESSORS

-"Your assessor is here to help you!
+Your assessor is here to help you & will give you clear feedback each year.

 Make sure you have a balance of evidence & reflection.
 Give specific examples of what you've done & show some of what you've learnt from it.